rust-project-primer/book/src/documentation/readme.md

   releases
 - Code-level documentation (if it is a library)

-Often times, this documentation exists in a Readme file and/or a web book that is hosted by the project.
+This documentation typically lives in a README file and/or a web book hosted by the project.

-### Developer documentation
+### Developer Documentation

 Developers are programmers that want to understand how your project works.
 Typically, this is because they are working on it, they want to implement a feature, they want to improve it, or they want to fix a bug with it.
-They need to be able to easily clone and compile it locally, run unit tests to see if they changes broke anything, run benchmarks to check if they changes introduced a regression.
+They need to be able to easily clone and compile it locally, run unit tests to see if their changes broke anything, run benchmarks to check if their changes introduced a regression.
 They need to be able to submit a patch (merge request) with their changes.
 Some developers (maintainers) also need to be able to release new versions of the code.

 Developer documentation should contain: